mslosarz/nextrtc-signaling-server/README.md

          version="3.1">
 </web-app>
 ```
-Without web.xml servlet container sometimes doesn't scan classes and your Endpoint can be omitted during class loading.
+Without `web.xml` servlet container sometimes doesn't scan classes and your Endpoint can be omitted during class loading.
-You can find working example [here](https://github.com/mslosarz/nextrtc-example-wo-spring)
+You can find working example [here](https://github.com/mslosarz/nextrtc-example-wo-spring).

 ## How to send messages to client